I still remember the calzones.

 It was the first time I ever ate something so good, so enlightening, that I will remember the moment forever.

-I had my first soft-shell crab at a restaurant on a family vacation when I was 11.
+I had my first soft-shell crab at a buffet on a family vacation when I was 11, one of those cheap family vacations all inclusive buffets that promises you unlimited food but is cooked in a way that makes you leave for the bathroom before you had your unlimited fill.
 At 13 I ate a bowl of peanut soup at a restaurant in Virginia that I will never forget.
 When I was 16, I ate a cheeseburger at a drugstore counter in Quebec, in February, made on a bun but grilled like a patty-melt.
 The first time I had unagi was on a not-a-date with a new friend my freshman year of college, and no variation of the dish has ever tasted the same.

 In 1992, I ate sweetbreads for the first time at Susan Spicer’s Bayona restaurant on Dauphine Street in New Orleans, paired with a gewurtztraminer, also a first for me that night.
 That meal hit me so hard I still remember the exact table and seat I was in.
 I even remember the shirt I was wearing that night.